Home » Do You Have To Quarantine A New Parrot?

 • A protective smock or apron.

-Have a change of clothes handy and wear the same outfit whenever you enter the quarantine zone with the parrot, changing out of these clothes when you leave the room.
+Have a change of clothes handy.
+You should wear the same outfit whenever you enter the quarantine zone and change out of these clothes whenever you leave the room.

 Wash your hands, arms, neck, and face after handling, even when wearing gloves and a mask.